DorotheaKal/NLP/README.md

 ## Lab 1 : Introduction to Language Representations

- We experiment with a weighted minimun distance orthographer built on Finite State Tansducers [FSTs](http://www.openfst.org/twiki/bin/view/FST/WebHome) with the OpenFST library.
-For the language model we constuct a corpus of publicly available books.
-We decide that the best approach is one based on word-level representations, as Unigram or Bigram models reduce accuracy.
+ We experiment with a weighted minimun distance orthographer built on Finite State Tansducers (FSTs) with the [OpenFST](http://www.openfst.org/twiki/bin/view/FST/WebHome) library.
+The language model was trained on a corpus of publicly available books.
+We decided that the best approach is one based on word-level representations, as Unigram or Bigram models reduce accuracy.
 On the small dataset we experimented on we achieved an accuracy of 0.618.

  For the second part we worked on the  classical IMDB review dataset for classification.
-Different semantic representations (word embeddings) were used:
+Different semantic representations were used:
-* Locally trained word2vec
+* Locally trained word2vec embeddings
 * GoogleNews embeddings
 * tf-idf weighted embeddings